crissNb/Dynamic-Island-Sketchybar/README.md

 Notifications are disabled by default.

+It is recommended to restart sketchybar service by `brew services restart sketchybar`, once you have made your changes to `userconfig.sh` (especially disabling or enabling features will only take effect when sketchybar is restarted).

 Features
 ========
 The following table describes the capabilities of this dynamic island project (working islands).
 Some islands do not work properly just yet.
 Thus, you may experience some glitches when using them.